-Baccalaureate students will test their computer competency skills as a pre-requisite for taking the CSCI 2300 Microcomputer Applications in Business course.
-A Bible Content test is administered to entering students and again prior to graduation for assessment purposes.
+A Bible Content test is administered to entering students and again prior to graduation for institutional assessment purposes and appropriate placement into Old and New Testament Introduction courses.

 Degree Completion/Catalog Selection

 The Academic Catalog, which determines a student's graduation requirements, is the catalog in effect when the student begins his/her studies at Ecclesia College.
 In the event a student elects to change to a different edition of the College's Academic Catalog, the student must understand that he/she may not return to a previous edition of an Academic Catalog.
 The student may elect to change to any edition of the Academic Catalog that is in effect during his /her studies at Ecclesia College; all changes must be in writing and submitted to the Registrar's Office to become official.